charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 [^2]: The author uses "Eurasia" to refer jointly to Europe, Asia, and the Middle East.
 The mediterranean coast of Africa is sometimes included as well.
 These regions have been linked by migration and trade for thousands of years.

 Right off the bat, the author addresses the elephant in the room: it's not about race.
-The book isn't about comparing different groups of people.
+Diamond emphatically rejects the claim that some races are innately superior to others.
-Instead, it's written from the perspective of a biologist studying the human species overall.
+Instead, he writes from the perspective of a biologist studying the human species overall, with a particular focus on the neolithic era.
-According to Diamond, the technological differences in the sixteenth century can be traced back to what neolithic humans on each continent ate.

 Following the end of the last ice age (about 13,000 years ago) humans gradually transitioned from hunter-gatherer societies to sedentary societies dependent on domesticated crops and livestock.
 Centralized food production allowed rapid population growth, as well as greatly increased population density.
 Surplus food (and food storage) freed up resources for specialized roles such as artisans, leaders, scribes, and soldiers.
-Livestock provided industrial power, mounts for war, and a vector for new human diseases.
+Livestock provided industrial power, mounts for war, and a vector for new diseases.

 Wheat and peas were domesticated in the Fertile Crescent about 10,000 years ago.
 Corn and beans were domesticated in the Americas about 6,000 years ago.